Who vs Whom: What’s the Difference? Easy Rules & Examples | Belekar Sir’s Academy

-Even advanced speakers often mix these up because the difference is small but important—one acts as the subject, the other as the object.
+Even advanced speakers often mix up “who” and “whom” because the difference is small but important — one acts as the subject, the other as the object.
 Knowing when to use each doesn’t just improve your grammar; it makes your writing sharper and more professional.
 This quick guide will clear up the confusion so you can use “who” and “whom” with complete confidence.

 What’s the Difference?